Tahini overnight oats

 I am fully obsessed with these oats by chef, author, speaker and all-round well-being guru @liorabels.
 So much, that I try and make a batch big enough for several days but it rarely makes it past one.
 Tahini might sound like an odd one for breakfast, but we’re all about expanding minds here, so just go with it, k?

 Why are oats good for my brain?

 As Liora points out, tahini is a nutritional powerhouse.
 A paste made from ground sesame seeds, it has a nutty flavour that's more mellow than nut butter, but with the same ooey-gooeyness.
-Among other things, sesame seeds are high in antioxidants (as seen in blueberries) that can cross the blood-brain barrier, which means they can leave your bloodstream and directly affect your brain and central nervous system, which may help to protect against cognitive decline, Alzheimer's and dementia.
-Also in this mega-brain breakfast is turmeric - famed for its anti-inflammatory, anti-microbial and anti-cancer properties, as well as its therapeutic uses for many neurological conditions.
+Among other things, sesame seeds are high in antioxidants (as seen in blueberries) that can cross the blood-brain barrier, which means they can leave your bloodstream and directly affect your brain and central nervous system, which may help to protect against cognitive decline.
+Also in this mega-brain breakfast is turmeric - famed for its therapeutic uses for many neurological conditions.
 And lastly, maca.
 We've not touched on maca much, but this powered root is said to boost libido, energy, balance hormones, boost mood and studies show it may have the ability to aid memory and learning.